Review of the Chase Sapphire Lounge at JFK Terminal 4

 The exterior of the Chase Sapphire Lounge at JFK airport terminal 4.
 All photos by John O’Boyle / The Empty Nest Explorers

 Chase built a stunning new lounge from the ground up at New York’s LaGuardia Airport.
-At New York’s largest airport, John F Kennedy Airport, Chase acquired the long-dormant Etihad Lounge in Terminal 4 and has created an upscale space that is as nice or nicer than the neighboring American Express Platinum Lounge.
+At New York’s largest airport, John F Kennedy Airport, Chase acquired the long-dormant Etihad Lounge in Terminal 4 and has created an upscale space that is as nice or nicer than the neighboring American Express Centurion Lounge.

 Getting to the Chase Sapphire Lounge